mullerdavid/ctf_writeups/cyberquest24/Online_Misc_Undermine/WRITEUP.md

 * The build-id.
 Calculated after the other parts are fixed, see [Build-id](#build-id).
 * The line number is changing based on the random number of new lines.
 1-10, so it is bruteforcable.
 * The temporary filename is leaked on the communication automatically.
 * Time and date has precision of seconds.
-It can be predicted, and a few seconds differene bruteforced.
+It can be predicted, and a few seconds difference bruteforced.
 * Crypto random 16 bytes string as hex.
 Too big to bruteforce.

 The binary can be checked before sending to server based on the md5 provided, generating until it matches.